VIDA-NYU/domain_discovery_tool/docs/filter.rst

 Domains
 ~~~~~~~

 This lists all the top level domains of all the pages in the domain.
+For example, the top level domain for URL https://ebolaresponse.un.org/data is ebolaresponse.un.org.

 Model Tags
 ~~~~~~~~~~

 When you click to expand **Model Tags**, the domain model is applied to a random selection of 500 unlabeled pages.
-The predicted labels are:
+The predicted labels for these 500 pages could be:

 * **Maybe Relevant:** These are pages that have been labeled relevant by the model with a high confidence
-* **Maybe Irrelevant:** These are pages that have been labeled relevant by the model with a high confidence
+* **Maybe Irrelevant:** These are pages that have been labeled irrelevant by the model with a high confidence
 * **Unsure:** These are pages that were marked relevant or irrelevant by the domain model but with low confidence.
-Experiments have shown that labeling these pages helps the model classifier better label similar pages.
+Experiments have shown that labeling these pages helps improve the domain model's ability to predict labels for similar pages with higher confidence.

 NOTE: This will take a few seconds to apply the model and show the results.